 Net Revenues.
-Our total net revenues increased from RMB101.86 billion in 2020 to RMB117.06 billion (US\$18.37 billion) in 2021, primarily due to an increase in product revenue from RMB97.45 billion to RMB111.26 billion (US\$17.46 billion), as well as an increase in our other revenue from RMB4.41 billion in 2020 to RMB5.80 billion (US\$910.6 million) in 2021 following our expansion into other services.
+Our total net revenues increased from RMB101.86 billion in 2020 to RMB117.06 billion in 2021, primarily due to an increase in product revenue from RMB97.45 billion to RMB111.26 billion, as well as an increase in our other revenue from RMB4.41 billion in 2020 to RMB5.80 billion in 2021 following our expansion into other services.
 The number of our active customers increased from 83.9 million in 2020 to 93.9 million in 2021.
 The number of our total orders increased from 692.4 million in 2020 to 786.6 million in 2021, primarily due to an increase in the number of active customers.
 Through our regional logistics hubs, we were able to continue tailoring our product offerings to regional customer demographics and offer additional sales events and SKUs in 2021.
 97.9% of the total orders we fulfilled in 2021 were placed by repeat customers, as compared to 97.7% in 2020.

 Cost of Revenues.
-Our cost of revenues increased from RMB80.57 billion in 2020 to RMB93.95 billion (US\$14.74 billion) in 2021, primarily due to the significant increase in cost of products sold in line with the increase in our products sales volume.
+Our cost of revenues increased from RMB80.57 billion in 2020 to RMB93.95 billion in 2021, primarily due to the significant increase in cost of products sold in line with the increase in our products sales volume.

-We recorded RMB554.9 million and RMB35.3 million (US\$5.5 million) in inventory write-down in 2020 and 2021, respectively.
-In addition, inventory write-down as a percentage of costs of goods sold, was 0.7% in

-2020 and 0.04% in 2021.
+We recorded RMB554.9 million and RMB35.3 million in inventory write-down in 2020 and 2021, respectively.
+In addition, inventory write-down as a percentage of costs of goods sold, was 0.7% in 2020 and 0.04% in 2021.
 Such write-down primarily reflected the estimated net realizable value of damaged or obsolete inventory.
 The decrease in write-down from 2020 to 2021 was mainly due to our efforts in improving inventory management.

 Gross Profit and Gross Margin.
-As a result of the foregoing, our gross profit increased from RMB21.29 billion in 2020 to RMB23.11 billion (US\$3.63 billion) in 2021.
+As a result of the foregoing, our gross profit increased from RMB21.29 billion in 2020 to RMB23.11 billion in 2021.
 Our gross margin decreased from 20.9% in 2020 to 19.7% in 2021, primarily due to our strategy to reinvest a certain portion of our gross profit into improving customer experience and changing product portfolio.

 Operating Expenses.
-Our operating expenses increased from RMB16.13 billion in 2020 to RMB18.45 (US\$2.90 billion) in 2021, primarily due to increases in fulfillment expenses, marketing expenses, technology and content expenses, and general and administrative expenses.
+Our operating expenses increased from RMB16.13 billion in 2020 to RMB18.45 in 2021, primarily due to increases in fulfillment expenses, marketing expenses, technology and content expenses, and general and administrative expenses.

 Fulfillment expenses.
-Our fulfillment expenses increased from RMB6.88 billion in 2020 to RMB7.65 billion (US\$1.20 billion) in 2021.
-Shipping and handling expenses, the largest component of our fulfillment expenses during these periods, increased from RMB4.51 billion in 2020 to RMB5.24 billion (US\$822.1 million) in 2021.
-The increase in our fulfillment expenses is primarily due to a significant increase in our sales volume and the number of orders.
+Our fulfillment expenses increased from RMB6.88 billion in 2020 to RMB7.65 billion in 2021.
+Shipping and handling expenses, the largest component of our fulfillment expenses during these periods, increased from RMB4.51 billion in 2020 to RMB5.24 billion in 2021.
+The increase in our fulfillment expenses was primarily due to a significant increase in our sales volume and the number of orders.
 In 2021, we fulfilled over 786.6 million customer orders, as compared to approximately 692.4 million customer orders in 2020.
 Our fulfillment expenses as a percentage of our total net revenues decreased from 6.8% in 2020 to 6.5% in 2021, primarily due to scale effect associated with the growth in our total revenue and improved efficiency of our regional warehouses.

 Marketing expenses.
-Our marketing expenses increased from RMB4.28 billion in 2020 to RMB5.09 billion (US\$798.6 million) in 2021, primarily attributable to increased investment in advertising activities relating to customer acquisition and retention.
+Our marketing expenses increased from RMB4.28 billion in 2020 to RMB5.09 billion in 2021, primarily attributable to increased investment in advertising activities relating to customer acquisition and retention.

 Technology and content expenses.
-Our technology and content expenses increased from RMB1.22 billion in 2020 to RMB1.52 billion (US\$238.1 million) in 2021, and also slightly increased from 1.2% to 1.3% as a percentage of our total net revenues during the same period, primarily due to our continuing efforts to invest in human capital and advanced technologies.
+Our technology and content expenses increased from RMB1.22 billion in 2020 to RMB1.52 billion in 2021, and also slightly increased from 1.2% to 1.3% as a percentage of our total net revenues during the same period, primarily due to our continuing efforts to invest in human capital and advanced technologies.